-- a. provides a structure to assist in resolving issues of workplace bullying and to assist in minimising any associated liability; - b. aids the promotion of compliance with Rule 117 of the New South Wales Barristers' Rules introduced on 6 January 2014; and - c. operates in conjunction with and furtherance of the New South Wales Bar Association Diversity and Equity Policy adopted by Bar Council in 2013.
+- (a) Provides a structure to assist in resolving issues of workplace bullying and to assist in minimizing any associated liability; - (b) Aids the promotion of compliance with Rule 123 of the Legal Profession Uniform Conduct (Barristers') Rules (the Barristers' Conduct Rules); and - (c) Operates in conjunction with and furtherance of the New South Wales Bar Association Diversity and Equity Policy adopted by Bar Council in 2013.

-The New South Wales Bar Association (the Bar Association) will, in accordance with this best practice guideline and with clause 176 of the Legal Profession Regulation 2005, organise CPD seminars relating to employment law, including issues of workplace bullying.
+The New South Wales Bar Association (the Bar Association) will, in accordance with this best practice guideline, organise CPD seminars relating to employment law, including issues of workplace bullying.